facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

     }
 }
 ```

-!!! new "New 7.1"
+///

+/// new | New 7.1
 Emoji indexes now accept `options` and `md`.
 The old sans argument format will still be accepted, but in the future
 the arguments will be expected.
+///

 ## Custom Emoji Generators